pandizajner/doer/README.md

 The project is delivered for private use only.
 Commercial usage, distribution and remixing is prohibited.

 [Check the license before use](https://github.com/pandizajner/doer/blob/master/license.md)

+### Privacy Policy

+If you're looking for app Privacy Policy – [you can check out it here](https://github.com/pandizajner/doer/blob/master/privacy-policy.md)